youcefjd/API-Quandl/README.md

 # IMPORTANT NOTE
-Please note that the 340 first lines or so were NOT related to the project.
+Please note that the first 340 cells/lines were NOT related directly to the exercise.
 I was just having fun exploring the data.

 # IMPORTANT NOTE 2
 Question (7) was not meant to be asnwered that way.
 I know I should have implemented my own function.
-I couldn't resist the temptation of importing the statistics module.
+I just couldn't resist the temptation of importing the statistics module.
 Sorry.